cybersai/cybersai.github.io/source/_posts/welcome.md

 ---

 I want to welcome you to my blog post.
-I plan to post things and experiences get while building applications.
-Although you may learn one or two things, I personally believe I owe myself this and not anyone else.
+I plan to post things and experiences I get while building applications.
+Although you may learn one or two things, I believe I owe myself this and not anyone else.

-In case you have question concerning any post or want to make inquires, you can reach out to me at isaacsai030@gmail.com.
+In case you have a question concerning any post or want to make inquires, you can reach out to me at isaacsai030@gmail.com.

 See ya soon.